-After we receive your application, we will review it and, as necessary, contact your proposed placement.
-During that contact, we will make sure that prospective supervisors understand the requirements of the course.
-We will also assess whether the placement has sufficiently diverse and demanding work, adequate space, and supervisory resources needed to give you a quality educational experience.
+After we receive your application, we will screen the placement.
+We will contact your proposed placement to ensure that prospective supervisors understand their responsibilities regarding the course.
+We will also assess whether the placement will be able to offer you appropriate and challenging work, to provide adequate work space, and to supervise you such that you receive a quality educational experience.

-We will sponsor work that qualifies for practice under Georgia or federal student practice rules.
-Please review Georgia Supreme Court Rules 91–96 for details about the practices that qualify for student practice under Georgia law.
+Please review Georgia Supreme Court Rules 91–96 for details about the legal work that qualifies for student practice certification under Georgia law.

 We do not sponsor placements in the following categories:

-- Private Firms: We do not place students in private firms or with for-profit organizations that employ attorneys.
+- Private Firms: We do not place students in private firms or with for-profit organizations except in narrow circumstances described in the student handbook.
 Some for-profit corporations offer externships through the Corporate Counsel Externship.

 - Work Unrelated to Lawyering or Law Practice: We only offer credit for work that gives you opportunities to develop your abilities as a lawyer, to develop relationships within a practice area, and to learn from active supervision by those with relevant skills and abilities.
-While we define law-related activities broadly, you should consult with the Civil Externship Director if you have any questions.
+We define law-related activities broadly, but you should consult with the Civil Externship Director if you have any questions.

 We prefer students undertake externships that primarily involve in-person work, but we will consider proposals to work virtually with organizations beyond commuting distance from the law school.
 Before approving a virtual externship, we will consider the placement’s plan for virtual supervision, whether the placement has prior experience supervising virtual student work, and whether a similar in-person experience is available at one of our existing externship placements.